Best Dental Treatments for Children at Christopher R. Morris, DMD

 Thumb-sucking and pacifiers are normal habits from birth to age 4.
 These habits should be broken by age 4 (well before the permanent teeth begin to erupt).
 Talk with me if you need tips on breaking these habits.
 After age 4 the negative consequences of thumb sucking may be crooked teeth and jaws, an incorrect bite that makes eating difficult, speech problems, or mouth breathing which can lead to poor jaw development, poor sleep, bad breath, gum disease, sleep apnea, poor immune system, poor health, and poor athletic ability.

-If we help our children feel positively about their teeth and the visits to the dental office, they are much more likely to keep their teeth healthy for a lifetime.
+If we help our children feel positive about their teeth and the visits to the dental office, they are much more likely to keep their teeth healthy for a lifetime.